datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-Table data is stored in columns and rows, giving a sense of structure and order.
+Tables comprise of rows and columns, and query results can also be displayed this way.

-But we should be aware that queries return data that exists within sets, and that sets have no default order.
+But we should bear in mind that queries return data that exist within SETS, and that sets have no default order.

-We can't guarantee rows will always be returned in the same position every time.
+This means we can't guarantee rows will be returned in the same position every time.

-If we want results in a certain order, we must use ORDER BY.
+If we need results in a certain order, we must use ORDER BY.

 ---